The Best 6-Month CDs

 1. Planned Cash Flow

-Cash flow is the timing and magnitude of flows of money into and out of your accounts.
+Cash flow is the timing and magnitude of money flowing in and out of your accounts.
 Before signing up for a CD, you need to think ahead about whether and when you might need to access that money.
-For example, if you plan to buy a car in six months, investing the money you’ve saved in a 6-month CD would allow you to earn a better rate than you’d be likely to find in a savings account and still have the money available when you need it.
+For example, if you plan to buy a car in six months, investing the money you’ve saved in a six-month CD would allow you to earn a better rate than you’d be likely to find in a savings account and still have the money available when you need it.

 When thinking about cash flow, don’t just think about spending needs.
 Also, consider the money you have coming available to you through your job or other sources.
 To expand on the example mentioned above, suppose you are expecting a sizeable bonus from your employer.
 This might cover the cash you need for a down payment on a car and thus let you choose a longer-term CD and earn an even higher interest rate.